powerblue/use_iText_to_get_pdf_internal_fields/PDFFormParser/Readme.md

 If using IntelliJ (set to Java Level 8):

 1. Download the .zip from GitHub.
-2. IntelliJ > open project > PDFFormParser.
+2. IntelliJ > open project > select PDFFormParser folder.
 3. IntelliJ > Build > Make.
 4. Now get inside the build dir and run the following, this will read the internal fields in form.pdf and output them to form.txt